AU-Avengers/docs.toum.gg/docs/roles/neutral/benign/Amnesiac.md

 #### **Alignment:** Neutral Benign

 The **Amnesiac** must **remember** who they are by finding a dead body and taking the role of the dead player.

-Remember the role of a dead body.
-If the dead body's role is a unique role, you will remember the base faction's role instead.
+If the dead body's role is a unique role, they will remember the base faction's role instead.

 ### Abilities